HanieGolrokh/Learning_Java_2023/README.md

 - Run the `HelloWorld.java` script to print "Hello, World!"
 - Execute `HelloName.java & HelloNames.Java` to enter names and receive greetings.
-- Use `HelloMenu` to choose different options from a menu.
+- Use `HelloMenu.java` to choose different options from a menu.

 ## Getting Started